Redd Foxx: Death

-Foxx did his scripted part of the scene (walking across the back of a chair) while being livid, then immediately fell to the floor.
+Foxx performed his scripted part of the scene (walking across the back of a chair) while being livid, then immediately fell to the floor.
 Reese said that nobody initially suspected that anything was wrong, as Foxx was famous for Fred Sanford's fake heart attacks on Sanford and Son and was particularly skilled at pratfalls.
 When he did not immediately rise, Reese went to the floor and heard him say "get my wife" twice.
 Reese called for paramedics.
 According to Joshua Rich at Entertainment Weekly: "It was an end so ironic that for a brief moment castmates figured Foxx–whose 1970s TV character often faked coronaries–was kidding when he grabbed a chair and fell to the floor."

 Foxx was temporarily resuscitated and taken to Queen of Angels Hollywood Presbyterian Medical Center.
 Four and a half hours after admission, he was pronounced dead.

-Redd Foxx is buried at Palm Memorial Park (aka Palm Eastern Cemetery) in Las Vegas, Nevada.
+Redd Foxx is buried at Palm Memorial Park (also called Palm Eastern Cemetery) in Las Vegas, Nevada.
 His burial was entirely paid for and handled by longtime friend Eddie Murphy.

 Redd Foxx's mother, Mary Sanford Carson (1903–1993), outlived her son by two years.
 She had been lingering in and out of a coma for a few years before her death in 1993.
 She is buried beside him.